Featured Pathways

 Francesco Dissera

-Francesco is currently heading the securitisation team in Alantra’s London office.
-He has more than 23 years of investment banking and capital markets experience.
-Francesco spent 14 years at UBS, building the securitisation and covered bond business across EMEA, before going on to lead the EMEA securitisation team.
-Francesco has originated and executed more than 80 ABS transactions across EMEA with a focus on FIG, Corporate and Government related assets.
+Francesco is a London-based experienced professional who spent the majority of his career in developing the EMEA ABS market: he has been involved in some of the most innovative transactions, focusing on both traditional and synthetic transactions.
+He has more than 24 years of investment banking and capital markets experience.
+Francesco started working at JP Morgan, then spent 14 years at UBS, building the securitisation and covered bond business across EMEA, before going on to lead the EMEA securitisation team at StormHarbour, Santander Continental Europe and Alantra.
+Francesco has originated and executed more than 80 ABS transactions across EMEA with a focus on FIG, Speciality Finance, Corporate and Government related assets.

-There are no available videos from "Francesco Dissera"
+There are no available Videos from "Francesco Dissera"